apache/pulsar/site2/docs/security-tls-transport.md

 One scenario where you may want to enable hostname verification is where you have multiple proxy nodes behind a VIP, and the VIP has a DNS record, for example, pulsar.mycompany.com.
 In this case, you can generate a TLS cert with pulsar.mycompany.com as the "CommonName," and then enable hostname verification on the client.

-The examples below show that hostname verification are disabled for the CLI tools/Java/Python/C++/Node.js/C# clients by default.
+The examples below show that hostname verification is disabled for the CLI tools/Java/Python/C++/Node.js/C# clients by default.

 ### CLI tools